cockpit-project/bots/README.md

 Of course, you should make sure that the pull request is proper and doesn't execute evil code during tests.

+### tests-trigger with a different origin

+If you need to specify --repo in tests-trigger as your remote is different from cockpit-project/cockpit, you can set a git configuration option from which tests-trigger reads the repo.
+This has to be set per cockpit project.

+    git config cockpit.bots.github-repo cockpit-project/cockpit

 ### Refreshing a test image

 Test images are refreshed automatically once per week, and even if the